');

 About Gay, GA

-Gay is a small community in Georgia with a population of 124 residents.
-The median household income is $71,250 per year, which is above the national average.
-The median age in Gay is 49 years.
+Gay is a small community located in Georgia with a population of 124 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,250 per year, which is 5% below the national median of $75,149.
+The median age of 49 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Gay, GA